alwinpaul111/Retail-Intelligence-Platform/README.md

 Prediction intervals (empirical residual quantiles) are served alongside point forecasts via the API, not just point estimates — important for inventory planning where the uncertainty band matters as much as the mean.
+Note that this interval is computed once, globally across all store-category series — it isn't calibrated per-segment, so it can look wide for low-volume categories.
+That's a known limitation, not a bug: a stronger version would fit segment-specific quantiles instead of a single global one.

 ## 6. Business Insights